0xkf/AirdropDAO/README.md

 ・A situation where there is no need to manage private keys

 ### Architecture
 [TBD]

+### Unique Point
+[TBD]
+We can onboard new user who doesn't have wallet yet. the airdropped token is selected by community,using UMA,sbapshot voting,called Osnap.

 ## User Flow

 [TBD]
+１.visit website.
+２.Authenticate some social
+３.push button to get some ft or NFT

 ## Future Work
 [TBD]
+1.realize sybil attack resistance, selecting some ID solution.
+2.find ecosystem partners

 ## TechStack